jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 requirements
 *********************************************************************************

-:ref:`makePythonTdd.sh<how to make a Python Test Driven Development environment automatically>` or :ref:`makePythonTdd.ps1<how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux>`
+:ref:`makePythonTdd<how to make a Python Test Driven Development environment automatically with variables>`

 ----